 Employees may face retaliation after reporting a violation, whether voluntarily or when interviewed by investigators.
 If you have suffered adverse employment consequences for your activities as a whistleblower, you may be entitled to compensation.

-The Law Office of Cohen & Jaffe, LLP, pursues claims on behalf of whistleblowers on Long Island and in the New York City area.
+The Law Office of Cohen & Jaffe, LLP pursues claims on behalf of whistleblowers on Long Island and in the nearby areas including Nassau County, Suffolk County and Queens.
 If you believe you have been treated unfairly as a whistleblower, we want to hear your side of the story.
 We want to help you stand up to your employer or others who have violated your rights, and obtain appropriate compensation for the injustice you have suffered.

 To find out more about your rights, call us now or fill out our online contact form for a free consultation and claim evaluation.

 OSHA (Occupational Safety & Health Administration) manages many whistleblower protection programs to protect employees in a broad range of industries.
 Whistleblowers are protected by law from retaliation from an employer.
 Workers are protected from discrimination under 21 different federal laws.
 These laws include environmental and safety laws, transportation laws and consumer and investor protection laws.

 If you have provided information to an inspector and later faced retaliation from your employer, you may have the right to seek compensation for lost wages, as well as other damages.
 You have limited time in which to file a claim, however, and time is of the essence if you are facing repercussions for whistleblowing.